ewhicher/boomer/content/collections/pages/home.md

     content:
       -
         type: text
-        text: 'Does your team need to understand and build out insights rooted in the ' -
+        text: 'Does your team need to understand and build out insights rooted in our ' -
         type: text
         marks:
           -
             type: bold
-        text: 'Personas of Boomer Women'
+        text: 'Pen Portraits of Boomer Women'
       -
         type: text
         text: ' towards charitable causes? '